facebookresearch/muss/README.md

 ## Prerequisites

-Linux with python 3.6 or above.
+Linux with python 3.6 or above (not compatible with python 3.9 yet).

 ## Installing